San Francisco removes boulders meant to deter homeless campers because they were 'not big enough'

 The San Francisco Coalition on Homelessness reacted to the city’s decision to remove the Clinton Park boulders, writing: “They should remove all the anti-homeless design and hostile architecture from the rest of the city while they're at it — most of which are *City-sanctioned.*”

-The city and state has implemented similar landscaping choices in an effort to deter homeless encampments in other neighborhoods.
+The city and state have implemented similar landscaping choices in an effort to deter homeless encampments in other neighborhoods.
 The California Department of Transportation has put rocks in an open space off Bayshore Boulevard to deter encampments, while the Eureka Valley-Harvey Milk Branch of the San Francisco Public Library – in the same neighborhood – has made design choices that are perceived as anti-homeless, according to KTVU.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM